unstoppabledomains/live-docs/src/login-with-unstoppable/developer-integration.md

 ## Step 2: Configure the Application

 * **Visit** the [App Dashboard](https://unstoppabledomains.com/app-dashboard) once your application has been created.
-Check your email to determine application approval or refresh the App Dashboard.

 {% hint style="info" %}
 You can begin dApp development right away while waiting on application approval.
-The application approval just allows the dApp to show up on the UD global application screen and will not affect integration.
+The application approval only relates to your application appearing on the UD global application screen and is not a blocker to integration.
 {% endhint %}

 * Click the **Edit** button next to the application you would like to configure or update.